Kate-Pol/Kate-Pol/README.md

 ### | Data and Development | Python / SQL | In past - geotech Engineer |

-📫 As someone who is always passionate for learning more about tech and life...
+📫 As someone who is always passionate for learning more about tech and life.

 🏢 Working 🌐 Volunteering 📑 Study 💻 Practice ➡ Wake up ➡ Repeat